vegaprotocol/specs/protocol/0074-BTCH-batch-market-instructions.md

 ## Processing a batch

+1. A batch is considered a single transaction, with a single transaction ID and a single timestamp applying to all instructions within it.
+Each instruction should be given a sub-identifier and index allowing it to be placed sequentially in the transaction (e.g. by consumers of the event stream).
+These identifiers must be sufficient for a user to determine which instruction within a batch any result (order updates, trades, errors, etc.) relates to.

 1. The batches must be processed in the order **all cancellations, then all amendments, then all submissions**.
 This is to prevent gaming the system, and to prevent any order being modified by more than one action in the batch.

 1. When processing each list, the instructions within the list must be processed in the order they appear in the list (i.e. in the order prescribed by the submitter).
 (Notwithstanding that each list is processed in its entirety before moving onto the next list, in the order specified above).